kelseyhightower/intro-to-kubernetes-workshop/labs/services.md

 ## Validation

-Try hitting the external IP address for each instance in your web browser.
+Try hitting the external IP address for each instance in your web browser on port 36000

 ```
 gcloud compute instances list